History and Culture Online Activities

 NPS Photo

 Mules were the engine of the canal boat, pulling a 140-ton boat eight hours a day, seven days a week.
 The type of cargo consisted of large amounts of coal, cement, lumber, wheat and other household items and groceries.
-To learn more about these strong, powerful animals, visit Meet the Mules.
+To learn more about these strong, powerful animals, visit Mules and the Canal.

 Ranger and two kids holding artifacts.